 The Devil’s Hall Trail continues to parallel a creek bed, until reaching the section of the “hall”.
 Though this “hallway” contains some stairs that are narrow, it is doable for all ages as long as caution is exercised.
 The Devil’s “hallway” itself is enclosed in cliffs over 100 feet high!

-The McKittrick Canyon Trail in its entirety is best hiked as a multi-day backpacking venture.
+The McKittrick Canyon Trail in its entirety is the most popular hike as a multi-day backpacking venture.
 It is over 20 miles in length.
-This requires a backcountry permit.
-It can be obtained from the Pine Springs Visitor Center and overnight camping at the primitive sites along the trail.
+This requires a backcountry camping permit.
+It can be obtained from the Pine Springs Visitor Center and overnight camping at the primitive campsites along the trail.
 It is possible to make this a day hike to some out and back landmarks.

-The best recommended day hike of McKittrick Canyon totals 14.8 miles roundtrip, so plan to start early in the day on this trail.
+The best recommended day hike of McKittrick Canyon totals 14.8 miles roundtrip, so plan your itinerary to start early in the day on this trail, and don’t forget to pack plenty of water.
 It is a long day hike.
-It contains high desert, creek beds, grottos, switchbacks, forests, and challenging uphill climbs.
+It contains high deserts, creek beds, grottos, switchbacks, forests, and challenging uphill climbs.

 Facts on the McKittrick Canyon Trail